-Each series has a slightly different composition and so different properties.
-In addition, the 2000, 6000 and 7000 series alloys are suitable for heat treatment.
+Each series has a slightly different composition and different properties.
+In addition, the 2000, 6000, and 7000 series alloys are suitable for heat treatment.
 This increases their strength while reducing ductility.

 Bending compresses the inner side and stretches the outside.
-When bending a thin strip in the direction of it’s thickness, (not it’s width,) the difference in bend radius is small enough that the tensile and compressive forces aren’t great.
-As the work piece gets thicker though the challenges increase.
+When bending a thin strip in the direction of its thickness, (not its width), the difference in bend radius is small enough that the tensile and compressive forces aren’t great.
+As the work piece gets thicker the challenges increase.

-Now if we bend the “I” beam in the direction of the web the problems multiply.
-Not only are top and bottom flanges forced to different radii, but so too is the top and bottom of the web.
+Now, if we bend the “I” beam in the direction of the web, the problems multiply.
+Not only are top and bottom flanges forced to different radii, but so too are the top and bottom of the web.

 The key to successful bending is controlling how each element of the extrusion moves.
 This is a lot easier when the extrusion is symmetrical, providing the axis of symmetry is aligned with the bend radius.
 Asymmetric profiles are extremely hard to bend without significant distortion.